-We are pleased to invite you to attend the 2019 Annual Meeting of Shareholders of William Penn Bancorp, Inc., the holding company for William Penn Bank.
-The Annual Meeting will be held at the King George II Inn located at 102 Radcliffe Street, Bristol, Pennsylvania on Wednesday, November 20, 2019, at 10:00 a.m., Eastern Time.

 The attached Notice of Annual Meeting and Proxy Statement describe the formal business to be transacted at the meeting.
 During the meeting, we will also report on the operations of the Company.
-Directors and executive officers of the Company will be present to respond to questions from shareholders.
+Directors and executive officers of the Company will be present at the virtual meeting to respond to questions from shareholders that are submitted in advance of the meeting in accordance with the procedures set forth in the enclosed proxy statement.

-WE URGE YOU TO SIGN, DATE AND RETURN THE ENCLOSED PROXY CARD AS SOON AS POSSIBLE EVEN IF YOU CURRENTLY PLAN TO ATTEND THE ANNUAL MEETING.
+WE URGE YOU TO SIGN, DATE AND RETURN THE ENCLOSED PROXY CARD AS SOON AS POSSIBLE EVEN IF YOU CURRENTLY PLAN TO VIRTUALLY ATTEND THE ANNUAL MEETING.
 Your vote is important, regardless of the number of shares you own.
-Voting by proxy will not prevent you from voting in person but will assure that your vote is counted if you are unable to attend the meeting.
+Voting by proxy will not prevent you from voting in person at the virtual annual meeting but will assure that your vote is counted if you are unable to virtually attend the meeting.
 On behalf of your Board of Directors, we thank you for your interest and support.

 Sincerely,

 Kenneth J. Stephon

 President and Chief Executive Officer

-Kennth J. Stephon
+Kennth J. Stephen

 WILLIAM PENN BANCORP, INC.

-10 Canal Street, Suite 104 Bristol, Pennsylvania 19007 (215) 945-1200 NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON NOVEMBER 20, 2019 Notice is hereby given that the Annual Meeting of Shareholders of William Penn Bancorp, Inc. will be held at the King George II Inn located at 102 Radcliffe Street, Bristol, Pennsylvania, on Wednesday, November 20, 2019, at 10:00 a.m., Eastern Time, for the following purposes: - 1.
-To elect three directors, each for a three-year term and until their successors are elected and qualified; - 2.
+10 Canal Street, Suite 104 Bristol, Pennsylvania 19007 (267) 540-8500

+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON NOVEMBER 18, 2020

+Notice is hereby given that the Annual Meeting of Shareholders of William Penn Bancorp, Inc. will be held virtually and completely via the Internet on Wednesday, November 18, 2020, at 10:00 a.m., Eastern Time.
+Shareholders may participate in the annual meeting online by logging into Zoom (www.zoom.com) and entering the meeting number (934 0183 0455) and passcode (985026) for the meeting.

+The annual meeting will be held for the following purposes:

+- 1. To elect four directors for a three-year term and until their successors are elected and qualified and to elect one director for a one-year term and until his successor is elected and qualified; - 2.
 To ratify the appointment of S.R.
-Snodgrass, P.C. as the Company's independent auditors for the fiscal year ending June 30, 2020; and - 3.
+Snodgrass, P.C. as the Company's independent auditors for the fiscal year ending June 30, 2021; and - 3.
 To consider any other matters that may properly come before the Annual Meeting.